php/pecl-database-ibm_db2/README.md

 2. Download the DLLs for PHP 7.x and 8.x from [the ibmdb repository](https://github.com/ibmdb/php_ibm_db2).
    Select the build for the PHP that matches the version, architecture, and thread model.

 3. Open the `php.ini` file in an editor of your choice.
-Edit the extension entry in the `php.ini` file in the `<local_php_directory>\php\lib` directory to reference the driver:
+Edit the Dynamic Extensions entry in the `php.ini` file in the `<local_php_directory>\php\lib` directory to reference the driver:

     ```ini